 Depending on your tab view within Google Ads, you can set rules at the campaign, ad group, ad, or keyword level.

-As an example, you can create a rule to raise bids by a certain percentage if the average cost per conversion is below a certain level.
-Another rule can raise your bid if the average ad position is low to help you increase conversions.
+As an example, you can create a rule to raise bids by a certain percentage if the average cost per conversion is below a certain target.

-To create bidding rules, just click the “Automate” button.
+To create bidding rules, you can either go to “rules” under tools and settings, or you can select a campaign, adgroup or keyword and click “Edit” > “Create an automated rule.”
 From there you can select which type of rule you want to put in place.

 Google Ads scripts allow you to automate your Google Ads activity according to specific time intervals and other available metrics.

 Using scripts allows for greater customization beyond regular Google Ads rules, as you can get really creative with what you want to control.
 Like changing your bids based on weather patterns, for example.

 Without getting too technical here, you can dive deeper into bidding and other scripts in this article (and get 14 of our favorites for free).

 A lot of people will look at a Google Ads account and work towards getting more conversions for the sake of conversions.

 Are you trying to generate leads or acquire users for your SaaS business?
 Then it’s extremely important to know that not all keywords are created equal.